 Cons: another high minimum payout, but takes a lot longer to reach than Populus

-One of the survey site leaders, this used to be my favourite but the pay has gone downhill (most surveys used to pay out 50 “marketpoints” and now most are only 30).
-However, I receive up to 10 surveys a day from them.
+One of the survey site leaders, this has always been one of my favourites and the pay is always pretty consistent for the lengths of surveys.
+I also receive up to 10 surveys a day from them.
 This means potentially I can cash out £30 every week, but that would take a bit of work!
 Their surveys can be anything from product related to movie trailers to banking, sometimes they even do bonus surveys like filling in a “diary” for a week (these are usually pretty well paid).
 I’ve also received a few samples from them where I’ve had to fill out a feedback survey afterwards.

 Payout by: lots of options including Starbucks vouchers, Amazon vouchers etc, but I usually cash out £30 via PayPal for 1080 marketpoints.
 This works out at 36 points per £1, while vouchers are a slightly better rate at 34 points to the £1.
 Up to you, really.